 Consistency in sentencing and seeing the client's entire situation instead of just another face in the courtroom.
 The consistency has allowed for offenders to be more accountable as the judge remembers exactly what they committed to in previous courts.
+ACT team member

 It has helped many of my clients deal with their mental, physical and social problems and therefore to undermine the causes of their criminal behaviour.
 Several of them had previously been deeply entrenched in the criminal justice system.
+Defence counsel